-- involved teachers hold transition meetings during the proceeding summer term sharing vital information and successful strategies - current teacher will set any IPM targets before the end of summer term - SENCO will oversee the sharing of SEND information and documentation - the receiving teacher will familiarise themselves with this documentation - SENCO will ensure that new members of staff are briefed on the processes of provision for SEND at Twyford, - SENCO will ensure new members of staff are briefed on the needs of the children with SEND in their class, prior to them taking up their post.
+- involved teachers hold transition meetings during the proceeding summer term sharing vital information and successful strategies - current teacher will set any IPM targets before the end of summer term - SENDCO will oversee the sharing of SEND information and documentation - the receiving teacher will familiarise themselves with this documentation - provision will continue in the same vein for at least the first few weeks of the new term - SENDCO will ensure that new members of staff are briefed on the processes of provision for SEND at Twyford Cofe School

+• SENDCO will ensure new members of staff are briefed on the needs of the children with SEND in their class, prior to them taking up their post

-Transfer to our school Nursery or Reception
+Transfer to Reception

-We make every endeavour to visit younger children in their home, or previous setting, before they join us at Twyford.
-During this visit we gather the views of the child, parents and/or setting staff.
+Reception teaching staff make every endeavour to visit younger children in their home, or previous setting, before they join us at Twyford CofE School.
+During this visit, the views of the child, parents and/or setting staff are gathered.
 Any relevant paperwork is sought and read.
+Communication with the previous setting may well continue into the first term they are placed with us.

-8. Supporting children with medical conditions
+8. Supporting Children with Medical Conditions